 The boardwalks and clay pavements have long since been replaced by asphalt and concrete, but the V.I.A. has continued through the years as an important unit of community life and is still devoted to social and educational work, as well as beautification projects.

-The Village Improvement Association is justly proud of its rich heritage but faces the future knowing there is still much to be done.
+The Village Improvement Association Federated Woman’s Club of Green Cove Springs, Florida, Inc. is justly proud of its rich heritage but faces the future knowing there is still much to be done.
 May we carry on in the spirit of the faithful members who have gone before us.

 Today, as when we first were formed, we are committed to doing just what our name implies – improving our “village” which is our community and the people within that community.
 Through our Special Programs (SP) and Community Service Programs (CSPs) which include Domestic and Sexual Violence and Awareness, Arts & Culture, Civic Engagement & Outreach, Education & Libraries, Environment, and Health & Wellness.